dev-labs-bg/fast-list/README.md

             item_text.text = it.value
         }
 ```
-That's it!
+That's it (for ViewPager2, just replace recycler_view with the ViewPager2 instance)!
 The first parameter is the list you want to show, the second is the ID of the layout and the third one is a function for binding each element.
 It uses Kotlin Extensions, so you can directly address the XML views and set them up.

 - The second type is dynamic lists with multiple layouts: